I write very little about hosting options, only because the right host is a personal choice and one that depends on many variables.

 I have used WooCommerce in one way or another since its release in 2011.
 I have trained store owners on the basics, both one-to-one and in group workshops.
 I’ve written a lot about it and even have a podcast focused on it.
 What I have learned from all of this is that store owners have unique needs that must be addressed in order to maintain and grow their online store.

-This is what Liquid Web Managed WordPress Hosting brings to the table.
+This is what Liquid Web Managed WordPress Hosting for WooCommerce brings to the table.

 This video gives you quick tour of your Liquid Web dashboard and a preview of what comes with your install.
 A deeper exploration of Liquid Web’s managed WooCommerce hosting follows in the full post below.